numpy/numpy.org/content/en/community.md

 Subscribers to the list are in one of two categories: "new" and "approved".

-New subscriber's posts will be held and only released to the list after review by a moderator.
+New subscribers' posts will be held and only released to the list after review by a moderator.
 After three consecutive posts have been approved, the subsciber will become "approved" and their posts will no longer require review.
 A new subscriber will be unsubscribed after three posts were removed by